198808xc/OrganSegRSTN/README.md

 It is highly recommended to use one or more modern GPUs for computation.
     Using CPUs will take at least 50x more time in computation.

-**We provide an easy implementation in which both training and testing stages have 1 fine-scaled iteration.
+**We provide an easy implementation in which the training stages has only 1 fine-scaled iteration.
   If you hope to add more, please modify the prototxt file accordingly.
-  As we said in the paper, our strategy of using 1 stage in training and iterations in testing works very well.**
+  As we said in the paper, our strategy of using 1 stage in training and multiple iterations in testing works very well.**

 ## 2. File List